connexcs/docs/carrier.md

 ![alt text][carrier-authentication]

-You can also add new IP for authentication, by clicking on the “+” sign on extreme right.
+You can also add new IP for authentication, by clicking on the “+” sign on the extreme right.

 ![alt text][carrier-ip-1]

-Fill Basic and Advanced tab to complete the addition of authenticated IP.
+Add the details into the Basic and Advanced tabs to complete the addition of authenticated IP.
+Then click 'Save'.

 ### Latest Calls

 “Latest Calls” is the tab next to Authentication.
-Where you can find all the calls you have made, lately.
+Here you can find all the calls you have made, lately.

-You can simulate a call too by clicking the green button, named “Simulate”.
+You can simulate a call too by clicking the green button, labelled “Simulate”.

 ![alt text][carrier-calls]

 ### Failover

- “Failover” are the calls which were not successfully made.
+ “Failover” are the calls which were not made successfully.
 A list of failover calls is shown in this tab.

 ![alt text][carrier-failover]

 ### Payment

-“Payment” tab would let you see all the payments made so far.
+“Payment” tab lets you see all the payments made so far.
 You can add a new payment by clicking on the “+” sign.

-Fill in the more payment information and click “Save”.
+Fill in the payment information and click “Save”.

 ![alt text][carrier-payment]

 #### CDR

-“CDR” tab let you check all your CDR’s.
-You can also recalculate a CDR for a specific month by clicking on “Recalc CDR”.
+“CDR” tab lets you check all your CDRs.
+You can also recalculate a CDR for a specific month by entering the dates and clicking on “Recalc CDR”.

 ![alt text][carrier-cdr]

 ### DID

-“DID” tab let you check the DID.
-You can add a new DID clicking on the “+” on the extreme left.
+“DID” tab lets you check your list of DIDs.
+You can add a new DID by clicking on the “+” on the extreme left.

-After adding the details, click “Save”.
+After adding the details, remember to click “Save”.

 ![alt text][carrier-did]

 ### Alerts

-“Alerts” tab is right next to the “DID”.
-It allows you to generate alerts to someone when some specific events are triggered.
-You can view all your alerts by clicking on Alerts tab.
+The last tab is the “Alerts” tab.
+It allows you to generate alerts to your customers when some specific events are triggered.
+You can view all your alerts by clicking on this tab.

 ![alt text][carrier-alert-1]

-You can also add a customize alert by clicking on the “+” sign.
+You can also add a customised alert by clicking on the “+” sign.

+You need to give the alert a name such as: Low Balance Alert,

+Next select the email address or phone number to whom you wish the alert to go to,

+The Area is the place that is being monitored ie Balance,

+The Operator is the comparitor to which the threshold is compared.
+If the Operator is set to eg >$50 and the Threshold is set to $50 then the Alert will be triggered and sent out to the recipient.

+Click “Save” and a new alert will be created.

 ![alt text][carrier-alert-2]

-After adding the relevant info for a alert, click “Save” and a new alert will be functional.

 ## Code Consistency